 | Project-specific Memory | ❌ | ❌ | ✅ | ✅ |

-Auto Memory Management (Plus and Pro): When your saved memories approach capacity, ChatGPT automatically keeps the most relevant ones prioritised and moves less important ones to the background.
-This prevents the “memory full” error where ChatGPT stops storing new information.
+Auto Memory Management (Plus and Pro): When saved memories approach capacity, ChatGPT automatically keeps the most relevant ones prioritised and moves less important ones to the background — preventing the “memory full” error where ChatGPT stops storing new information.

 How to Set Up ChatGPT Memory Properly